CBD is a new trend that has made its way to Lakeland in the past few years and is making sizable headway for the medical marijuana industry.

 CBD stands for cannabidiol and is found in the hemp plant and marijuana.
 Prior to this last year, the hemp plant, including CBD was on the illegal plants list by the federal government.
 In 2018, this was changed.

 Some students at Florida Southern use CBD for their own anxiety or other issues.
 Carolyn Hannigan, a sophomore Communications major discussed why she uses it.
+These days cbd hemp flowers is also available and one can take it as prescribed.

 “I use CBD to help with my Obsessive Compulsive Disorder, as well as a sleep aid.”
 Hannigan said.
 “Some days I get anxiety so bad I can barely bring myself to leave my room, and the CBD helps me relax, calm down, and stay down.
 It also helps put me to sleep, as I have really bad insomnia.”